kgdunn/pid-book/univariate-review/t-distribution.rst

 	What is the range within which the true average value lies?
 E.g. the range for the true, but unknown, daily profit.

 But we got stuck, because the lower and upper bounds we calculated for the true average, :math:`\mu` were a function of the unknown population standard deviation, :math:`\sigma`.
-Repeating :eq:`CI-mean-variance-known`:
+Repeating :ref:`the prior equation for confidence interval <univariate_eqn_CI-mean-variance-known-again>` where we know the variance:

 .. math::